 Below you will find news and press releases from industry, government, and academia regarding product developments and medical/scientific research news.

-Source: Health CMi, May 9, 2017
+Source: Market Insider, November 9, 2017

 Axonics Modulation Technologies, Inc., developer of the first rechargeable sacral neuromodulation (r-SNM™) system for the treatment of overactive bladder (OAB) and bowel dysfunction, today announced the U.S. Food & Drug Administration (FDA) has granted an Investigational Device Exemption (IDE) in accordance with 21 CFR 812 regulations allowing Axonics to conduct a pivotal study designed to gain FDA approval in the United States.
 “During 2017, as part of the IDE process, the FDA conducted a significant review of our product.
 A major focus of the technical review was the long-term safety of our implant.
 The fact that we were able to support our anticipated 15-year full system life-in-the-body claim based on our robust design and development processes, risk analysis and extensive validation testing is testament to the high-quality work of our team,” said Raymond W. Cohen, Chief Executive Officer of Axonics.
 “Given the demand in the U.S. market for SNM therapy, gaining FDA approval is our main focus.
 To that end, we fully intend to execute this well-designed pivotal study with velocity and in the best interests of patients.”
 Read more.